-Supervised preparers are individuals who do not sign, nor are required to sign, tax returns as a paid preparer.
-Supervised preparers are either
+A supervised preparer is an individual who does not sign, nor is required to sign, tax returns as a paid preparer.
+A supervised preparer is either

-- Employed by attorney or CPA firms, or
+- Employed by an attorney or CPA firm, or

-- are at least 80% owned by attorneys, CPAs, or enrolled agents, and
+- is at least 80% owned by attorneys, CPAs, or enrolled agents, and

-- are supervised by an attorney, CPA, or EA who signs the returns as the paid tax preparer.
+- is supervised by an attorney, CPA, or EA who signs the returns as the paid tax preparer.